Embryonic Keratinization in Vertebrates in Relation to Land Colonization

 TLDR Keratinization in embryos helped vertebrates adapt to land by forming a protective skin barrier.

-The study examined the embryogenesis and cytology of the epidermis in vertebrates, highlighting the formation of a stratum corneum, which was crucial for land colonization.
-This process involved keratinocytes composed of cross-linked keratins, proteins, and lipids, forming an effective barrier against water loss, mechanical and chemical stress, and microbial penetration.
-The epidermis transitioned from an aquatic to a terrestrial type during embryogenesis, preparing for terrestrial life at hatching or birth.
-The study detailed the development of glycine-rich alpha-keratins and the formation of cornified cell membranes, essential for adult epidermis in reptiles, birds, and mammals.
-The evolution of keratin-associated proteins was linked to the development of hard skin derivatives like claws and beaks.
+The study examined the embryogenesis and cytology of the epidermis in various vertebrates, highlighting the formation of a stratum corneum, which was crucial for land colonization during vertebrate evolution.
+This process involved the development of keratinocytes composed of cross-linked keratins, specific proteins, and lipids, forming an effective barrier against water loss, mechanical and chemical stress, and microbial penetration.
+The epidermis transitioned from an aquatic to a terrestrial type during advanced embryogenesis, preparing for terrestrial life at hatching or birth.
+The study detailed the formation of glycine-rich alpha-keratins in embryonic layers and the production of proteins for cornified cell membranes in adult epidermis, particularly in reptiles, birds, and mammals.
+The evolution of keratin-associated proteins was linked to the development of hard skin derivatives like claws, beaks, nails, and horns.